 Butter has various health benefits and is a great source of vitamins A and E, which support skin health, the immune system, eye health, and heart health.
 Garlic is also very nutritious, and a major health benefit of garlic lies in its immune-boosting properties.

-Botulism, a foodborne illness, can occur when a homemade garlic-in-oil mixture is stored in a room temperature environment.
+Botulism, a foodborne illness, can occur when a homemade garlic-in-oil mixture is stored in a room-temperature environment.
 Bottled or otherwise enclosed raw garlic creates an oxygen-free environment that supports bacterial growth, which can lead to botulism.
-To reduce the risk of botulism, per food safety guidelines, always store homemade garlic mixtures, including garlic butter, in the refrigerator and consume within three days.
+To reduce the risk of botulism, per food safety guidelines, always store homemade garlic mixtures, including garlic butter, in the refrigerator and consume them within three days.

 Other Garlic Recipes You Might Like

 If you can’t cook a single meal without using garlic, we can definitely relate.
 That’s why we have so many garlic recipes here on the blog!
 Check out the links below for more garlic inspiration: